Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems

 $\xi^a(t, \bm{x})$ is the random noise satisfying

 where $A$ represents the strength of the noise.
 If we assume that the fluctuation-dissipation relation, $A=2\gamma T$. $F$ is the free energy, which has the following form:

 If we drop $\gamma$ and $\xi^a$, our model reduces to the usual Hamiltonian equation whose Hamiltonian is given by Eq.~\eqref{eq:freeenergy}.
-Hence, without the dissipation, our model turns out to be the classical version of the Goldstone model that is used to discuss the SSB in quantum field theory~\cite{ goldstone1961field}.
+Hence, without the dissipation, our model turns out to be the classical version of the Goldstone model, which is the simplest model for the SSB and the NG modes \cite{ goldstone1961field}.

 The corresponding MSR action and Fokker-Planck Hamiltonian read

 and

 where ${\hpi}_A^a$ and ${\hphi}_A^a$ are the canonical momentum, which satisfy the commutation relations,